nmaguiar/imgutils/README.md

 [...]
 $ docker image save some/image:latest > image.tar
 [...]
+$ ojob expand.yaml image=image.tar output=output
+# Check the output for the entrypoint and other information about the image
+$ cd output
 $ mc
-# then use the midnight-commander UI to check the details of image.tar on specific layers
+# then use the midnight-commander UI to check the contents
 ```